lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 + White Hunt's dogs coming at you from 3 portals while your movement is limited by a protective shield;
 + Nithral aka the final boss of this level.

+Narrative design
+Good thing is you have a companion with you.
+Keira Metz is your old friend from the past and this quest is a sort of favor you agreed to do for her.
+She is one of the powerful sorceresses from the Lodge which initially give you

+Where the two clashes
+This is especially frustrating when you face enemies that are way more advanced than you.
+It's fair to say that Nithral, one of the main baddies from the Wild Hunt crew, is the final boss of this level.
+You run out of potions, health and food and before you know it, you face the big boss without anything that will save you.

-That's a lot for someone who's just started becoming comfortable walking in Geralt's shoes, assuming you are just getting familiar with the game.
+What starts as a favor for your old friend, a sorceress Keira Metz, That's a lot for someone who's just started becoming comfortable walking in Geralt's shoes, assuming you are just getting familiar with the game.

 The problem is that the gameplay doesn't let you take a break or take in some deep and much needed breaths.
 Just a glimpse <a href="https://www.reddit.com/r/thewitcher3/comments/4m9ls2/a_rant_on_the_level_design_of_wandering_in_the/">at Reddit</a> or comments section under any YouTube walkthrough of this quest shows you how frustrating this part of the game is for many.
 People abandoned playing the game entirely because of this quest.
 They just didn't see a way to succeed in the game.
 They also probably thought that the game will get progressively more difficult which is (suprisingly) not the case.

 In this level, every new location within the elven ruins you enter is hiding something lurking in the dark to get you and you're not ready for it.
-Also, early on you realize that although you have a character/NPC accompanying you, Keira is rather useless.
-You have to do all the hard work on your own.
-This is one of the frustrating logics of many NPCs in The Witcher 3 game (and one of mine few critiques of this game), so it was nice to learn that <a href="https://youtu.be/tDQPScB3bYA?t=1369">even one of the gameplay designers from CD Projekt RED is aware of it</a>.

 As much as this level might have been a first rite of passage for a player, I believe this is also the one which makes people give up on the game and hate it in the long run.
 I'm glad I am the former example, although there were many moments I was inclining towards the latter one.